Claiming authorship

 The verification process

-Chive verifies claims using multiple evidence sources.
-Each source contributes to your verification score.
+Chive verifies claims using multiple evidence sources linked to your profile.

 Evidence sources